zhoumingjun/zhoumingjun.github.io/content/post/2018-09-04-enable-mathjax-in-gatsby/index.md

 title : "Enable mathjax in gatsby" date : "2018-09-04T06:30:28Z"
 tags : ["gatsby", "mathjax"]
+desc: "Mathjax was used in some old posts, and it can't work correctly in gastby now. "
 ---

 # how to enable mathjax in gatsby